 - Work design, organisational change and development

-Each of these areas will be addressed in one of five expert briefing weekends delivered across each year.
-In addition, these weekends will include taught sessions in research methods and evidence-based practice, action learning sets to develop reflective practice and group supervision.
+Each of these areas will be addressed in one of five expert briefing weekend sessions delivered across each year.
+In addition, these sessions will include teaching in research methods and evidence-based practice, action learning sets to develop reflective practice and group supervision.